Article

 • Pricing: a paid version of Google Analytics, known as Google Analytics 360, starts at $150,000 per year

-UX documentation tools to plan and manage the UX research process
+UX documentation tools to manage UX research

 For designers, the discovery phase of research is the stage of clarifying a lot of things before they start the actual design process.
 Here are four main questions that usually require attention: